-On January 16, 2004, Adu made headlines around the world when he was picked first in the MLS Super Draft and joined DC United.
+On January 16, 2004, Freddy Adu made headlines around the world when he was picked first in the MLS Super Draft by DC United.
+He was 14.

 The Ghana-born attacking midfielder had moved to the US in 1997 and swiftly became the great hope of American soccer.

 Comparisons to Pele soon followed, but Adu failed to live up to the immeasurable hype, playing for 12 clubs in eight different countries.
 Here are the highs and the lows of a nomadic career.

 Even prior to signing for DC United, Adu and his family had already turned down an approach from Inter after shining in youth tournaments held in Italy at the age of just 12.

 “We have never done this before – Freddy is the first American soccer player that we have ever seen with potential as a pro in European soccer,” Piero Ausilio, general secretary of Inter’s youth sector told the Washington Post.

 “Simply, he’s a great, talented player, with great physical tools and wonderful technical attitude.”

 Come 2004, Adu simultaneously became the youngest American ever to sign a major league professional contract in any team sport and the highest-paid player in the MLS when he joined DC United as the number one pick in the MLS Super Draft.

 In April 2004, Adu became the youngest player ever to appear in United States professional sports when he came off the bench against the San Jose Earthquakes.